CartoDB/documentation/app/content/carto3-workspace/developers/carto-for-developers.md

 #### Editing applications

-In the *Built applications* section of the Workspace, you will see the list of your current built applications:
+In the *Built applications* section of the Workspace, you will see the list of your currently built applications:

 ![Developers list applications](/img/cloud-native-workspace/developers/developers_list_applications.png)

-You can access the quick actions menu for managing your built applications by clicking on the three point icon in the top right corner.
+You can access the quick actions menu to manafe your built applications by clicking on the three point icon in the top right hand corner.
 There are 2 options available: Edit and Delete.
 You can also copy the application ID by hovering your mouse over and clicking on it.

 ![Developers application actions](/img/cloud-native-workspace/developers/developers_built_applications_actions.png)

-If you click the *Edit* quick action, you will be redirected to a dialog for editing application parameters.
+If you click the *Edit* quick action, you will be redirected to a dialog to edit application parameters.
 This dialog contains the same form that you filled out when creating the application, showing the current values.

 ![Developers edit application](/img/cloud-native-workspace/developers/developers_editing_applications.png)